GRADnet Employer Engagement Programme for Postgraduate Research Students (PGRs) and PDRAs

 Physics research students have highly developed problem-solving skills, strong analytical and mathematical skills, and fresh ideas which are hugely valuable to industry in a number of sectors.
 They have many options once they complete their degrees; research is one, but commonly more postgraduates take up roles in industry as soon as they complete their PhDs.
-(See our recent update ‘Where Do Physics PhD Graduates Go?’)
+(Click on our recent infograph ‘Where Do Physics PhD Graduates Go?’ below).

 SEPnet, through its graduate network GRADnet, aims to provide its postgraduate researcher students (PGRs) and early career researchers (ECRs) with insights and experience of careers beyond academia, so they have an understanding of how their research fits into the business environment and business needs, and so they can play a significant role in driving innovation in industry.
-To find out about SEPnet PhD graduate destinations and what employers look for in PhD graduates by clicking on the image below.
+To find out which sectors and companies recent SEPnet PhD graduates now work in and for useful career links, click on the 2-sided image below.

 What we offer employers